prototypefund/klinik-db-qbgbaAnalysis/README.md

 ```
 and then go to http://localhost:8080

-Or, you can pull a prebuild container from our gitlab-based container registry:
+Or, you can pull a prebuilt container from our gitlab-based container registry:

 ```
 docker pull registry.gitlab.com/klinik-db/qbgbaanalysis
 docker run -it --rm -p 8787:8787 -p 8080:80 qbgbaanalysis
 ```
-Again, go to http://localhost:8080 to see the map!
+Again, go to http://localhost:8080 to see the map.
+But be aware that we continue to work on the shiny app (i.e., qbgbaApp), which means that the prebuilt image might be out of date.
+Use the dockerfile, if you want to be sure to get the latest version.

 <img src='images/map.png' align="center" height="250" />